-LMU-DCOM is in the process of developing an early identification program with the undergraduate Admissions Department at LMU that will allow students accepted to the undergraduate program to apply and interview with the DeBusk College of Osteopathic Medicine for conditional acceptance.
+LMU-DCOM has an early identification program with the undergraduate Admissions Department at LMU that will allow students accepted to the undergraduate program to apply and interview with the DeBusk College of Osteopathic Medicine for conditional acceptance.
 Undergraduate students in the program will work closely with faculty advisors at LMU-DCOM to ensure maintenance of educational standards.
 The students will also be involved with events at LMU-DCOM, so that they gain an early exposure to osteopathic medicine.